mozilla/thimble.mozilla.org/CONTRIBUTING.md

 ### Submit a Pull Request

 Once you've got a solution (or a good start) to the issue in your local environment, you'll want to make a Pull Request so that we can look at your code and eventually merge it in.

+Before submitting a Pull Request, make sure your code passes our code style guide tests.
+To do that, simply run `npm test` to see if there are any code style errors.
+If you see errors, you can try using the "auto-fix" option to attempt to automagically fix these code style errors for you by running `npm run test:lint:fix`. _Note that not all the errors can be fixed using this method and you might need to fix the rest manually._ After fixing these errors, commit your changes.

+Once you fixed any errors that showed up in the tests (if any), you are ready to open up your Pull Request.
 Here are some guidelines...

 * Make the Pull Request against the ``master`` branch
 * Give the Pull Request a descriptive title